 I wish I had something inspirational to offer, like the idea that storytelling is inherent to human nature and that I want to be a mere vessel serving a greater vision.
 Truthfully, though, I think acting is fun, and difficult, and fun because it is difficult.
 I love it because it requires constant learning and growing, chipping away deeper and deeper to get at an inherent truth.
 Not in a Sisyphean way, in a fun way!

 Also, I am highly motivated by free food.

 So what's the deal (but with actual specifics)?

-Originally from Minneapolis, MN, I headed to the east coast for college, where I graduated (you guessed it) as a mathematics major and an Arabic minor with highest honors in physics.
-After college, I headed to Budapest Semesters in Mathematics on a Fulbright grant, where I published research in a national American journal.
-I moved to LA in January of 2022 to pursue acting.
+Originally from Minneapolis, MN, I attended Mount Holyoke College, where I graduated (you guessed it) as a mathematics major and an Arabic minor with highest honors in physics.
+After college, I published my research in a national journal while studying at Budapest Semesters in Mathematics on a Fulbright grant.
+I moved to LA in January of 2022.

-Other than acting and various STEM pursuits, I love to study art in other forms.
-I am a guitarist, songwriter, and vocalist, I have dance training in modern, ballet, jazz, and hip hop, and I studied drawing and painting for 18 years at the Art Academy, my second home.
-My dad also made me learn how to fly fish when I was in seventh grade, but I mostly caught bluegills.
+I am so grateful to have had comprehensive, lifelong arts education.
+Due to great teachers and my parents reluctantly driving me around town for a decade, I am a guitarist, songwriter, and vocalist, I have dance training in modern, ballet, jazz, and hip hop, and I studied drawing and painting for 18 years at the Art Academy, my second home.

 I would love to cap this off with something insufferable, like "most days you can find me... on set!"
 More accurately, most days you can find me stuck in traffic, eating string cheese.